anhansnail/linhgiang/README.md

 [product-screenshot]: https://i.imgur.com/R8MzjsI.png

 ⚡ Quote:
-**If you believe it will work out, you'll see opportunities.
-If you believe it won't, you will see obstacles.**
+**Happiness is not something you postpone for the future; it is something you design for the present.**

-Wayne Dyer
+Jim Rohn